Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 title: "The Hidden Shift in Software: LLM Apps Don't Just Assist, They Judge"
 date: 2026-03-12
 permalink: /posts/2026/03/llm-apps-dont-just-assist-they-judge/
+excerpt: "LLM-integrated applications are fundamentally more opinionated than traditional SaaS — and that changes everything about how AI products should be built and evaluated."
+toc: true
+toc_label: "Contents"
+toc_sticky: true
 tags:
   - AI
   - LLM